-For One (1) Credit Hour Minimum Inside-Class Contact Hours/ Minimum Inside-Class Contact Hours/ Minimum Outside-of- Class Student Work/ Minimum Outside-of- Class Student Work/ Total Instructional + Student Work Time/

-Awarded: Week Semester Week Semester Semester

-Lecture 1 15 2 30 45

-Lab 2 30 1 15 45

-Recitation 2 30 1 15 45
+For One Minimum Minimum Minimum Minimum Total (1) Credit Hour Inside-Class Inside-Class Outside-of- Outside-of- Instructional + Contact Contact Class Student Class Student Student Work Awarded: Hours/ Hours/ Work/ Work/ Time/ Awarded.
+Week Semester Week Semester Semester Lecture 1 15 2 30 45 Lab 2 30 1 15 45 Recitation 2 30 1 15 45

 The Registrar adds newly approved courses to the College Catalog upon direction of the Provost.
 The Registrar reviews the class schedules prior to the start of each semester to ensure that all classes are scheduled for the number of hours specified in the approved course description.
-Any discrepancies are brought to the attention of the appropriate academic department for correction.
+Any discrepancies are brought to the attention of the appropriate academic department and/or school for correction.